AryanThodupunuri/food-ordering-system/README.md

 5. **Open a Pull Request**

-   Submit your pull request, and we will review it as soon as possible.
+   Submit your pull request, and I will review it as soon as possible.

-## License

-This project is licensed under the **MIT License**.
-See the [LICENSE](https://github.com/sogutemir/FoodOrderingSystem/blob/main/LICENSE) file for details.

 ## Contact